 News & Events

-The ASCE Student Chapter and Civil Engineering Alumni Association will hold it’s Golf Tournament at Far Corner Golf Course in West Boxford, MA.
-This year, the event is hoping to raise approximately $2,500 for our Fitzgerald Fund, which was established to support student activities and projects - like the Concrete Canoe and Steel Bridge competitions.
+The ASCE Student Chapter and Civil Engineering Alumni Association will hold the Jordan P. Bedard Memorial Golf Tournament at the Bradford Country Club , 201 Chadwick Rd., Haverhill, MA on Saturday, May 2nd.
+This year, All proceeds from this event go to the Suicide Awareness & Prevention.
 You may click to sign up for the event.
-Please sign up no later than 5/2/14 and if you have any questions you may contact Jean Reynolds in the Civil and Mechanical Engineering Dept. at email@example.com or Chris Cole, CE Alumni Association President, firstname.lastname@example.org
+Please sign up no later than 4/24/15 and if you have any questions you may contact Jean Reynolds in the Civil and Mechanical Engineering Dept. at email@example.com or Chris Cole, CE Alumni Association President, firstname.lastname@example.org

 Seniors Present Design Project